LJP725/certnet-control-sim-main/README.md

 PDF version: [`sim_ACC.pdf`](sim_ACC.pdf)

-**How to read this figure.**
-This figure should be read as a safety-filtering rollout.
-The speed-related panels show whether the vehicle follows the desired cruising behavior.
-The input panel shows whether the commanded acceleration or control action remains compatible with the hard interface.
-The safety-margin panel is the most important safety diagnostic: a nonnegative margin indicates that the safety constraint is respected, while a negative margin indicates a safety violation or rollout failure.

-The key comparison is between safe behavior and runtime cost.
-PureNN can be fast but may enter unsafe states because it is not constrained by construction.
-NN+Proj repairs many infeasible actions, but projection may still introduce runtime and robustness issues.
-CertNet is intended to match the Opt-like safety behavior while reducing both average and tail online runtime.
+This figure shows whether each controller can preserve safe ACC behavior during rollout.
+PureNN is fast but leads to unsafe behavior because hard constraints are not enforced by construction.
+NN+Proj repairs many infeasible actions, but the projection step becomes a runtime and robustness bottleneck.
+CertNet closely follows the Opt-like safe trajectory while keeping both mean and tail runtime low.

 Run: